-

 - E. S. Fedorov

-In previous works, I developed a vector system in detail.
-But since vectors essentially represent pairs of points, albeit unequal (initial and terminal) and since correlative rays can be established for each point, it is clear that systems of vectors can be correlative to systems of pairs of rays that can hardly be called anything other than vectorial.
-But if it is somewhat difficult to talk about vectorial pairs of rays on a plane, then, for the sake of complete clarity, I prefer to establish such a sequence of systems that are part of all the linear elements of this system.
+In previous works, I have developed in detail the system of vectors.
+But since vectors essentially represent pairs of points, albeit non-equivalent ones (the initial and the terminal), and since rays can be correlated to each point, it is clear that the systems of vectors can be correlative to systems of pairs of rays, which can hardly be called otherwise than vectorial.
+However, if it is somewhat difficult to reason about vectorial pairs of rays in the plane, then, for the sake of complete clarity, I prefer to establish such a sequence of systems that are included in the composition of all linear primas of this system.

 -